jontek2/A-better-print_start-macro/README.md

 ### PrusaSlicer

 :warning: PrusaSlicer doesn't give you the option to set a specific chambertemp.
-Therefor you it will fallback to the standard chambertemp of 40c.
+Therefore it will fallback to the standard chambertemp of 40c.

 In PrusaSlicer go to "Printer settings" -> "Custom g-code" -> "Start G-code" and update it to: